Moon Princess: Overview

 When it goes, it can certainly go nuts, although the stated max win potential of 5,000x seems like a bit of exaggeration.
 More realistic is a max win half of that number.
 In any case, couple that figure with the high-performance math model and you’ve got a game that overcomes any aversion you might have for the theme.
 Often when Moon Princess gets going, you have no idea what is happening – even if you’ve fully read the rules.
 But it doesn’t matter at all.
 Moon Princess is a riot of activity where it’s best to just sit back and enjoy the anime madness.

 For some more potent cluster pays gaming, be sure to check out Push Gaming's monster hit sequel Jammin' Jars 2, which offers wins of up to 50,000 times your stake.
+There is also a more modern version of Moon Princess released by Play'n GO titled Sisters of the Sun.
+Similar in style, it offers wins of up to 15,000 times your stake.

 Moon Princess is a highly entertaining Anime styled grid slots filled with charm, diversity and plenty of girl power.